Tanay-Dwivedi/Python-Projects/QRCODE_Generator/readme.md

 ```python
 pip install pypng
 ```
-Firstly import the `PyQRCode` and `pypng` library through the terminal that will help in this data analysis.
+Firstly import the `PyQRCode` and `pypng` library through the terminal that will help in this program.

 -----